This page describes how to install and upgrade Allsky.

 • Putting the ~/allsky/tmp directory in memory instead of on the disk.
 This directory holds temporary Allsky files and is where most Allsky files are initially written to.
 Putting the directory in memory significantly reduces the number of writes to the SD card, which increases its life.

-During installation you'll be notified of any actions you need to take when the installation completes.
-If there are any such actions, the first time Allsky runs after the reboot it will stop and display a message in the WebUI (which you should clear when done performing the actions).
+The installation will notify you of any actions you need to take when the installation completes.
+If there are any such actions, the WebUI will display a message reminding you of those actions.
+Clear the message(s) when done performing the actions.

 The installation may take up to an hour, depending on how many package you already have installed and the speed of your Pi.
 Subsequent installations of Allsky will be significantly faster.